Trevortds/personal_api/README.md

 todo:

-* endpoint to get information about commute time
+* endpoint to get information about commute time CHECK
-* endpoint to post data about latest commute
+* endpoint to post data about latest commute CHECK
 * authentication for everything below
 * endpoints to control toggl
 * web frontend for everything